kathrynkodama/think-friday-demo/README.md

-# Vaccination Demo App - Open Liberty and Jakarta EE 9
+# Vaccination Demo App - Open Liberty and MicroProfile 4.0

-Demo project using Jakarta EE 9 specifications with Open Liberty.
+Demo project using MicroProfile 4.0 and Jakarta EE 8 specifications with Open Liberty.